Worklytics/psoxy/docs/development/alpha-features/aws-secrets-manager.md

 With `v0.4.47`, we're adding **alpha** support for AWS Secrets Manager.
 This feature is not yet fully documented or stable.

+A couple notes:
+  - some connectors, in particular Zoom/Jira, rotate tokens frequently so will generate a lot of versions of secrets.
+AFIAK, AWS will still bill you for just one secret, as only one should be staged as the 'current' version.
+But you should monitor this and review the particular terms and pricing model of your AWS contract.
+  - our modules will create secrets ONLY in the region into which your proxy infra is being deployed, based on the value set in your `terraform.tfvars` file.

 Migration from Parameter Store: the default storage for secrets is as AWS Systems Manager Parameter Store SecureString parameters.
 If you have existing secrets in Parameter Store that *aren't* managed by terraform, you can copy them to a secure location to avoid needing to re-create them for every